blyncnov/quick-waitlist/README.md

 ## Contact

 For any questions or inquiries, please contact [bholuwatife00@gmail.com](mailto:bholuwatife00@gmail.com).
+You can also visit my [portfolio website](https://jeremytechie.com/) or connect with me on [Twitter](https://x.com/jeremytechie).